pimalaya/himalaya/README.md

     Running `himalaya configure -a icloud` will ask for your IMAP password, just paste the one generated previously.
 </details>

+## Other interfaces

+- [pimalaya/himalaya-vim](https://github.com/pimalaya/himalaya-vim), a Vim plugin sitting at the top of Himalaya CLI
+- [dantecatalfamo/himalaya-emacs](https://github.com/dantecatalfamo/himalaya-emacs), an Emacs plugin sitting at the top of Himalaya CLI
+- [jns/himalaya-raycast](https://www.raycast.com/jns/himalaya), a Raycast extension for Himalaya CLI
+- [pimalaya/himalaya-repl](https://github.com/pimalaya/himalaya-repl), an experimental Read-Eval-Print-Loop variant of Himalaya CLI

 ## FAQ

 <details>